learning-zone/python-basics/README.md

     - Static vs. class methods: A static method in Java does not translate to a Python class method.
     - In Python, calling a class method involves an additional
       memory allocation that calling a static method or function does not.
     - In Java, dotted names (e.g., foo.bar.method) are looked
-      up by the compiler, so at runtime it really doesn't matter how many of them you have.
+      up by the compiler, so at runtime it really doesn\'t matter how many of them you have.
 In Python, however, the lookups occur at runtime, so "each dot counts".

     - Method overloading: Whereas Java requires explicit specification of multiple same-named functions with different signatures, the same can be accomplished in Python with a single function that includes optional arguments with default values if not specified by the caller.

     - Single vs. double quotes.
-Whereas the use of single quotes vs. double quotes has significance in Java, they can be used interchangeably in Python (but no, it won't allow beginnning the same string with a double quote and trying to end it with a single quote, or vice versa!).
+Whereas the use of single quotes vs. double quotes has significance in Java, they can be used interchangeably in Python (but no, it won\'t allow beginnning the same string with a double quote and trying to end it with a single quote, or vice versa!).

     - Getters and setters (not!).
-Getters and setters in Python are superfluous; rather, you should use the 'property' built-in (that's what it's for!).
+Getters and setters in Python are superfluous; rather, you should use the 'property' built-in (that\'s what it\'s for!).
 In Python, getters and setters are a waste of both CPU and programmer time.

     - Classes are optional.
 Whereas Java requires every function to be defined in the context of an enclosing class definition, Python has no such requirement.